1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 By the end, you’ll have a clear understanding of Gorman Rupp seals vs. standard pump seals, empowering you to make smarter maintenance and purchasing decisions.

 What Is a Gorman Rupp Seal?
+OEM Mechanical Seal for Self-Priming and Centrifugal Pumps

-• Handle abrasive and corrosive liquids
+• Handle abrasive slurries, wastewater, and corrosive industrial fluids without premature wear

 What Is a Standard Pump Seal?